zhiwenh/delib/README.md

 ## Usage

 ### Usage outside project
 Delib can be used outside a project.
 Outside a project file paths will be relative to your process point of entry.
 Connection options will also need to be specified.
-You can specify these with the library and pass them in as options if using the CLI.
+You can specify these with the library and pass them in as options if using the command tool.

 ### Contract addresses
 Your contract's deployed addresses are saved in a plain text file with a file name of `ContractnameAddresses`.
 Each address is separated by a new line, and the most recent address is at the bottom of the list.
-The library and CLI use that address when no address is specified and you can manually add your own addresses to this file.
+The library and command tool use that address when no address is specified and you can manually add your own addresses to this file.

 ### Development node
 I created a package called [devchain](https://www.npmjs.com/package/devchain) that gives you a development geth server and helps you create private Ethereum blockchains.
 You can adjust the blockchain's mining difficulty and it automates mining and account Ether distribution.
 To install: